SoteriaSoftwareLLC/openrmfpro-automation/python/README.md

 ## Testing Authentication

-To ensure your authentication is valid you can run `python3 authentication.py` and make sure it prints back 200 as the request status.
+To ensure your authentication is valid using the simple script for testauthentication.sh in the <a href="../scripts/">scripts</a> folder and make sure it prints back 200 as the request status.
 If so then your API call, structure, API Key, Token and user/pwd combination for that API are all valid.

 ## API Calls